oubiwann/abm-personality-and-emotions/project/README.md

 numerous practical applications, my interest is simply in building interesting interactions and observing any emergent behaviour.
-If useful, I'd like to integrate this into world-building exercises or in generative narratives/story creation (with interacting, dynamic characters).
+If useful, I'd like to integrate this into world-building exercises or in generative narratives/story creation (with interactive, dynamic characters).

 While this project examines very simple examples of personality, emotion, and mood, I am ultimately interested in building much more complex models that make